c0t088/libregpio/docs/source/libregpio.rst

 How to use
 ==========

-As noted in the previous section, GPIO pins are handled as class instances based on their intende use.
+As noted in the previous section, GPIO pins are handled as class instances based on their intended use.
 Here we will run through some code examples.

 .. note::
        Please, take notice that the ``cleanup()`` method is used at the end of every example.
 This is recommended to avoid leaving any pins on a high state after the end of your program.